Archive 11 Things to Do When Your Child Can’t Focus On Studying

 As children get older, they get more assignments for school.
 This can cause a lot of pressure and distress.
 When your child can’t focus on studying because of task overload, it can be helpful to break the different tasks into manageable chunks.
 By having to think about one task at a time, it gets less overwhelming, and effective studying time can be achieved.

-• Use a Timer
+• Set a Timer

 Everyone has different attention spans; it is well-known that children have much shorter attention spans compared to adults.
-A child’s maximum attention span is approximately two to three times their age, an eight-year-old would have an attention span of twenty-four minutes at best.
+A child’s maximum attention span is approximately two to three times their age.
+An eight-year-old would have an attention span of twenty-four minutes at best.
 You can use a personalized timer to set the productive studying time and plan breaks in between.

 Sleepy child resting on his arms with a laptop in front of him and notebooks underneath his arms.